Welcome to Reception!

 Children are able to access a wide range of learning areas including, among others, sand, water, large construction, messy play and a mud kitchen.
 The outdoor area is seen as an integral part of Reception’s provision and it has been planned to enable those children who prefer to learn outside for some or most of the time to engage in the same quality of learning as they would indoors.

-Every Thursday morning Reception will have a PE lesson.
-Please ensure that all PE kit is in school and is fully named.
+Every Monday morning Reception will have a PE lesson.
 Children's hair should be tied up and earrings removed, if necessary.
-We will send home PE kits at the end of each half term.

-We charge 50p a week for snack.
-We encourage the children to try a variety of different foods including wraps, fruit, crackers and yogurts.
+We charge termly for toast, and also provide milk and fruit daily.
 This helps the children to learn about the importance of a healthy and balanced diet.